 First of all, we need our dialogues to be short, and try to make monologues as interesting and dynamic as possible.
 We can use techniques such as “counter points”, organized and “summing up” chaos, and different poses in their long speeches.
 The main characters should grab all the audience’s attention in their monologues by conveying a tense atmosphere with their clear poses and bulging eyes.

-This “concept” of tension could lead us in achieving the visual part of our play: Tension not only in the characters, but in the set design.
+of tension could lead us in achieving the visual part of our play: Tension not

 Our theatre might not have the best acoustics (and microphones need to be used) but its great space gives us the opportunity to have tall objects as part of our scenery.
 Elements such as a tower, different levels and big furniture couldn’t be used in a small theatre, and wouldn’t help us achieve the idea of distortion and (distorted) proportions on stage.